-Looking at the development and of the social sciences in Malaysia as a whole over the last six decades or so, it can be said with certainty that Malaysian social science scholars and Malaysianists have played an important role, in fact, a key role in providing scientific analysis and explanations of the social order as well as Malaysia’s transformation, and in advocating certain theoretical frameworks, approaches and strategies with regard to how it could and should be managed and advanced to build the society and craft the nation into what it is today, and what it would possibly in the future.
+Looking at the development and of the social sciences in Malaysia as a whole over the last six decades or so, it can be said with certainty that Malaysian social science scholars and Malaysianists have played an important role, in fact, a key role in providing scientific analysis and explanations of the social order as well as Malaysia’s transformation.
+They also have played a key role in advocating certain theoretical frameworks, approaches and strategies with regard to how it could and should be managed and advanced to build the society and craft the nation into what it is today, and what it would possibly be in the future.
 Batches upon batches of social scientists have been trained in Malaysian and foreign universities who then served as academicians as well as officials in both the public and private sectors.
 Books, papers as well as policies and plans have been written or formulated by social scientists on Malaysian economic and social development which have important impacts on the country and even the region.

 Malaysian Social Science and MSC12